Skip to content

 SwitzerlandQatarUnited States

-UNHCR reported Thursday that between 600,000 and one million Iranian households — up to 3.2 million people — have been internally displaced since the war began on 28 February.
-The agency called it the fastest and largest wave of internal displacement in the region in decades.
+UNHCR reported that between 600,000 and one million Iranian households — up to 3.2 million people — have been internally displaced since 28 February, calling it the fastest and largest wave of internal displacement in the region in decades.
+Iran's total population is 88 million; if the upper bound is correct, 3.6% of the country has been forced from home in a fortnight.

 An Iranian state-linked group claims to have wiped 200,000 systems at Stryker Corporation — a medical device company used in hospitals worldwide — in stated retaliation for the Minab school strike, opening the war's first cyber front.